 Insemination Methods & Outcomes

 As a service to our recipients, we make our conception rates available.
 We track overall success rates and success rates based on insemination method and recipient age.
 The latter information may be especially relevant to TSBC recipients as almost 60% are 35 years or older.
 We encourage anyone interested in learning more about age and fertility to read our Conception Strategies.

 TSBC Overall Success Rates

 We calculate the overall conception rate for our recipients and the rates associated with method of insemination and recipient age.
 We use five years of data to provide better estimates of the likelihood of conceiving.
-The most recent analysis is for conception attempts and outcomes from 2012 through the end of 2016.
+The most recent analysis is for conception attempts and outcomes from 2012-2017.

 Vaginal Insemination & IUI Combined Success Rate: 18.5% per cycle

 This rate of 18.5% or almost a 1 in 5 chance in conceiving each cycle attempt matches industry standards for conception through donor insemination.
 The rate is based on 5099 cycle attempts.
 It includes (i) all recipients regardless of their age and (ii) all insemination attempts done vaginally, intrauterine, and combined vaginal and intrauterine.
 Based on an older life table analysis across consecutive cycles, 80% of TSBC recipients conceive within 7 cycle attempts.

 Success Rate: Insemination Method & Age

 Using information from all reported conceptions from 2012-2017, we calculated the success rate per cycle attempt according to the recipient's age and method of insemination.
 In other words, we compared the total number of conceptions resulting for each recipient age group based on their insemination method to the total number of attempts by each age group by insemination method.
 From this, we then calculated a percent success rate per cycle attempt for each insemination method dependent on recipient age (see Figure).

 Based on these data